clojurists-together/clojuriststogether.org/content/news/2024/2024 Long Term Project Updates May June.md

 ## Tommi Reiman
 Started my 3 month sabbatical in June with a road-trip with the kids, a welcome reset!
 Now back to home, learning and doing.
-Refreshed my knowledge of latest [TypeScript](typescriptlang.org), [Zod](https://zod.dev/) and [XState](https://xstate.js.org/)
-with an goal to pull some of the good things to Clojure (into Malli + a fully Xstate-compatible FSM-library).
+Refreshed my knowledge of the latest [TypeScript](typescriptlang.org), [Zod](https://zod.dev/) and [XState](https://xstate.js.org/) with a goal to pull some of the good things to Clojure (into Malli + a fully Xstate-compatible FSM-library).
 Also working on a template-project with monorepo + malli + reitit, using Java21 and Virtual Threads.

 ### Library Releases